Caitlin-Blackall/Personal_Website/README.md

 each app, `models.py` was used to store the models required and data was subsequently entered and managed using [Django Admin](https://docs.djangoproject.com/en/4.2/ref/contrib/admin/).

+One of my sections also includes a lambda function through AWS.
+Although this is not necessary for my website, it was another way for me to demonstrate skills that I have developed.

 ## Learning
 ### New Skills